surajpsk12/Quativa/README.md

-# 📜 Quativa - AI-Powered Quotes App
+# 📜 Quativa -  Quotes App

 > **Quativa is a modern, high-performance Android application built with Jetpack Compose, Hilt, and Room.
 It leverages AI (LiteRT) for content generation and provides a fluid interface for discovering and sharing inspiring quotes.**